Ikea Hack home office / study : How to create a home office on a budget.

-Our mission: Dining room to study den in a week and on a budget!
+Our mission: Dining room to Ikea Hack home office / study in a week and on a budget!

-After completing a four month single story extension project last summer, we had the chance to turn our old dining room into the study/den we had always wanted.
+After completing a four month single story extension project last summer, we had the chance to turn our old dining room into the study/den we’d always wanted.
+However, there was one small problem.
+After the expense of an extension, we had a tight budget.
+That’s why we decided to save money by creating an Ikea Hack home office / study instead.

 The cost of a new extension, kitchen/dining/living area and all of the furnishings meant that we needed to keep the costs down for our new study without compromising on the design or the quality of finish.
 As we only had a fitted bookcase in the room as a starting point, we set ourselves a budget of £1,000 for absolutely everything else: furniture, paint, soft furnishings, lighting and accessories.
 We also wanted to turn the project around quickly.
 Simples!